 President Sheri Scarborough, who is also chair of the Palm Beach County Zoning Commission, updated the audience on several changes in the works.

 First, construction has started on the Rooms To Go expansion on the north side of Glades Road between 441 and Lyons.
-We stopped by today to see it for ourselves and our video of the work is below.
+We stopped by today to see it for ourselves.

 We asked inside and learned that the current 26,000 square foot space will be expanded by another 20,000 square feet.
 The project should take about a year.
 It has already been quite a while.
 We reported on the plans back in 2013.